aloisdeniel/flutter_contests/2019_create/create_run/README.md

 ![screenshot](screenshot.png)

-This my submission for the [FlutterCreate](https://flutter.dev/create) contest which consist of creating a nice use experience in less that 5KB of code.
+This my submission for the [FlutterCreate](https://flutter.dev/create) contest which consist of creating a nice user experience in less that 5KB of code.

 All the code is available in the [lib/main.dart file](lib/main.dart).